-Financial Aid is intended to help students who might not otherwise be able to attend college.
-Although the primary responsibility for meeting college costs rests with the student and his or her family, it is recognized that many families have limited resources and are unable to meet the cost of a college education.
+Financial aid is intended to help students who might not otherwise be able to attend college.
+Although the primary responsibility for meeting college costs rests with the student and their family, it is recognized that many families have limited resources and are unable to meet the cost of a college education.
 Peralta Colleges offers several types of financial aid which are funded through federal, state, local agencies, Peralta Colleges Foundation and the colleges themselves.
 The major categories include: